How to convert WMV video to DVD on Mac OS X

 Step 4: Start burning camcorder videos to DVD disc on Mac

-The last step, click on the "Preview" button (next to BURN button) on the bottom to see what it looks like.
+The last step, click on the "Preview" tab on the top to see what it looks like.
 When you're happy with the preview result, insert a blank DVD to the DVD drive.

 You should see a progress bar indicating the burn status.